schnatterer/tomcat-reloading-connector/README.md

 ./mvnw release:prepare
 ```

-Sets versions in `ppm.xml`, commits, tags and pushes to SCM.
+Sets versions in `pom.xml`, commits, tags and pushes to SCM.
 Travis builds tag and pushes to Maven Central.